 - Most Competitive Advertising Market.
 As a lawyer, you are operating in the most competitive and expensive PPC landscape.
 More than insurance, financial services, tennis shoes, furniture, healthcare or any other vertical.
 Legal ads are widely recognized as the most competitive of all.
 Within this framework keep in mind there are still/always only a limited number of ad slots available on the screen at any given time – further driving up the extreme competitiveness.

-- The 5 most expensive paid search keywords anywhere, in any industry, for all categories of ads in the entire Interwebz of all gazillion words you could possibly imagine… are ALL lawyer related!
-Yes, the most expensive keyword remains mesothelioma, BUT, did you know the others are personal injury, car accident and even DWI lawyer related?
+- The 5 most expensive paid search keywords anywhere, in any industry, for all categories of ads in the entire Interwebs of all gazillion words you could possibly imagine… are ALL lawyer related!
+Yes, the most expensive keyword remains mesothelioma, BUT did you know the others are personal injury, car accident and even DWI lawyer related?

 With this in mind, consider Joe Biden’s PPC ad budget.
 Now consider yours.
 The above should underscore to you that YOU are in an even more heated, competitive ad market than political candidates.

 - It’s time to be a member of the Yang Gang and do some math…